megaannum/forms/tutorial/forms/Viewer.md

 It is possible to have a Viewer none of whose descendant Glyphs can accept focus.
-In that case, its is a display-only Viewer and the only thing a user can do is enter &ltEsc> to exit the Viewer or enter &ltCtrl-H> which will provide context-sensitive-help.
+In that case, its is a display-only Viewer and the only thing a user can do is enter &lt;Esc> to exit the Viewer or enter &lt;Ctrl-H> which will provide context-sensitive-help.